-Jeans are in no doubt popular due to their versatility, and with this versatility comes multiple ways to style and prepare jeans for shooting.
-In this product photography styling tutorial, you will learn a number of tips and tricks on how to style jeans flat lay to create a more dynamic and interesting look for your web store.
+Jeans are in no doubt popular due to their versatility, and with this versatility comes multiple ways to style and present them online.
+In this tutorial, you will learn a number of tips and tricks on how to style jeans flat lay to create a more dynamic and interesting look for your web store.

 This is why several techniques can be used to create ‘drama’ and more appeal.
 From playing with lighting to stuffing and creasing parts of the jeans, there are many ways to style, shoot and show off your denim by using flat lay photography.